Three adults and one child taken to hospital after fire in Newcastle street

 A spokesman for North East Ambulance Service said four people were treated at the scene and then taken to hospital.

-Drone pictures from above the street showed at least one house appeared to be completely destroyed, with the roofs collapsed and firefighters working among the rubble.
+Drone pictures from above the street showed at least one house appeared to have been completely destroyed, with roofs collapsed and firefighters working among the rubble.

 Piles of debris could be seen on the street outside.